Story structure: Linear narrative

-Flashbacks, often confused with true narratives, are not strictly linear, but the concept relies upon a fundamentally linear understanding of the narrative.
-An example would be Citizen Kane by Orson Welles.
-Although some films appear to open (very briefly) with the ending, flashback movies almost immediately jump back to the very beginning of the story to proceed linearly from there.
-Usually the film will proceed past the supposed "ending" shown at the beginning of the movie.
+The overwhelmingly most typical story structure is a linear one, in which events proceed chronologically; they are presented from the beginning, through the middle, to the end, in that order.
+Even within the constraints of a basic linear plot, however, diversity exists regarding the exact presentational nuances.
+While, strictly speaking, the chronology moves forward through time in a linear structure, there are subjective inclusions of details, arbitrary viewpoints, and often even time-jumps, as much as in nonlinear stories.
+Also, traditional linear narratives may still break from expectations in other ways, such as by employing plot twists or an unreliable narrator.

 Nonlinear narrative

+Audiences experience narratives through a consistent forward movement through real time.
+Still, narratives can be structured in such a way that delivers their acts, scenes, or plot points in an order that is not chronological.
+Flashbacks are jumps backward in narrative time, though they rely upon the audience fundamentally understanding the linear nature of the story.
+An example of a classic film delivered as a single extended flashback is Orson Welles' film Citizen Kane, which briefly begins at the end before then proceeding through the beginning, the middle, and the end once more.
+Although some films like this one appear to open (very briefly) with the ending, once flashing back to the beginning of the story, they often proceed linearly from there.
+Usually the film will also proceed past the supposed ending shown at the beginning of the movie to provide extra conclusive details and thus a "true ending".

-Cinema can only provide the illusion through broken narrative, a famous example of this being the 1994 film Pulp Fiction.
-The film is ostensibly three short stories, which, upon closer inspection, are actually three sections of one story with the chronology broken up; Quentin Tarantino constructs the narrative without resorting to classic "flashback" techniques.
+Other narratives present scenes in a more seemingly random, jumbled, or ambiguous order through time, a famous example being Quentin Tarantino's 1994 film Pulp Fiction.
+The film is ostensibly three separate stories, which, by the conclusion, are revealed to actually be three sections, presented non-chronologically, of one unified story.

-An even more ambitious attempt at constructing a film based on non-linear narrative is Alain Resnais's 1993 French film Smoking/No Smoking.
+An even more ambitious attempt at constructing a film based on nonlinear narrative is Alain Resnais's 1993 French film Smoking/No Smoking.
 The plot contains parallel developments, playing on the idea of what might have happened had the characters made different choices.

-Outside of film, some novels also present their narrative in a non-linear fashion.
+Outside of film, some novels also present their narrative in a nonlinear fashion.
 Creative writing professor Jane Alison describes nonlinear narrative "patterns" such as spirals, waves, and meanders in her 2019 book Meander, Spiral, Explode: Design and Pattern in Narrative.
 The chapters of Chitra Banerjee Divakaruni's novel Before We Visit the Goddess are not arranged based on the linear sequence of events, but rather in a way that fulfills certain literary techniques.
 This allows the characters in the novel to have a believable life timeline while still employing the techniques that make a story enjoyable.